googleprojectzero/SockFuzzer/README.md

 You can now run the `net_fuzzer` binary, optionally providing parameters as described in the [libFuzzer documentation](https://llvm.org/docs/LibFuzzer.html).

+A Dockerfile is included which shows how to prepare a Debian environment to build the project.
+Feel free to use this container to build and run the fuzzer.

 # Extending the Fuzzer

 This project is currently an all-in-one fuzzer for XNU networking.
 You can extend